Xilinx/XRT/src/runtime_src/doc/toc/debug-faq.rst

 AXI Bus Deadlock
 ................

 AXI Bus deadlocks can be caused by `Memory Read Before Write`_, `CU Deadlock`_ or `Multiple CU DDR Access Deadlock`_ described above.
 These usually show up as CU hang and sometimes may cause AXI FireWall to trip.
 Run ``xbutil query`` to check if CU is stuck in *START* or *--* state or if one of the AXI Firewall has tripped.
-If CU seems stuck we can confirm the deadlock by runing ``xbutil status`` which should list and performance counter values.
+If CU seems stuck we can confirm the deadlock by running ``xbutil status`` which should list and performance counter values.
 Optionally run ``xbutil dmatest`` which will force transfer over the deadlocked bus causing either DMA timeout or AXI Firewall trip.

 Platform Bugs
 .............

 Bitsream Download Failures
-  Bitstream download failures are usually caused because of incompatible xclbins. dmesg log would provide more insight into why the download failed.
+  Bitstream download failures are usually caused because of incompatible ``xclbin``\ s. ``dmesg`` log would provide more insight into why the download failed.
 At OpenCL level they usually manifest as Invalid Binary (error -44).

   Rarely MIG calibration might fail after bitstream download.
 This will also show up as bitstream download failure.
-Usually XRT driver messages in dmesg would reveal if MIG calibration failed.
+Usually XRT driver messages in ``dmesg`` would reveal if MIG calibration failed.

 Incorrect Timing Constraints
   If the platform or dynamic region has invalid timing constraints -- which is really a platform or SDx tool bug -- CUs would show bizarre behaviors.
 This may result in incorrect outputs or CU/application hangs.